infinitu1327/NodeDiscrordBot/README.md

 # NodeDiscrordBot
-Simple music bot for discrod, written in node js
+Simple music bot for discord, written in node js

 Using: